The Block (Richmond, Virginia): Leo Joseph Koury

 Leo Joseph Koury (July 14, 1934 - June 17, 1991) was a notorious figure in the Block community due to his monopoly on exploiting the gay community.
 He realized that he could drastically overcharge the gay patrons to be in a place they could socialize comfortably, considering that in a straight bar they could legally be denied service because of their sexuality, or presumed sexuality.
 However, Koury's monopoly ended in October 1978 when a grand jury charged him with murder, racketeering, and other offenses that occurred at several gay bars.
 Before he was properly arrested Koury left Richmond to go on the run from the police.
 In 1979 the FBI added him to their Ten Most Wanted List and he was profiled again in 1991 by America's Most Wanted.
 He was also profiled on Unsolved Mysteries.
 Koury was never properly arrested because he died of a cerebral hemorrhage June 17, 1991 while a fugitive in California.
-For at least five years he lived under the name William Franklin Briddle working at a local convivence store and lived a low profile life, keeping mostly to himself.
+For at least five years he lived under the name William Franklin Biddle, working at a local convenience store and lived a low profile life, keeping mostly to himself.